sinlab-semester-2012/dynamic_windows/README.md

 * Run the Processing sketch.

 Both 32 and 64-bit versions work for the virtual simulation.

-* Physical prototypes are only supported by 32-bit Processing and require using an older dll for the serial library as follows:
+Physical prototypes are only supported by 32-bit Processing and require using an older dll for the serial library as follows:

-copy "rxtxSerial.dll" from:
+* copy: "rxtxSerial.dll"
-  processing-1.5.1\modes\java\libraries\serial\library\windows32
+  from: processing-1.5.1\modes\java\libraries\serial\library\windows32
-to:
-  processing-2.0xx\modes\java\libraries\serial\library\windows32
+  to:   processing-2.0xx\modes\java\libraries\serial\library\windows32

-First phyisical prototype works with an Arduino 2009.
+First physical prototype works with an Arduino 2009.
-Final prototype runs using a Pololu Mini Maestro USB Servo Controller and receives commands directly from Processing.
+Final prototype runs using Pololu's Mini Maestro USB Servo Controller and receives commands directly from Processing.

 Running Instructions
 ====================

-See readme inside application code folder.
+See README inside application code folder.

 Development Status
 ------------------

 To Do / Issues
 ===============
-- Physical prototype, work in progress.
-- Refine occlusion methods, look into what happens when overlaps occur.
+- Create "How-to" summaries for each component on the Wiki page.

 Development Journal
 ===================